mingjin/spring-cloud-contract/README.md

 # spring-cloud-contract

-This is a sample to demonstrate how spring-cloud-contract works for microservice projects.
+This is a sample project to demonstrate how spring-cloud-contract helps microservice Consumer-Driven-Contract.